Trust in climate science and climate scientists: A qualitative review

 Science Communication Researcher

 I am a Senior Research and Teaching Associate at the Department of Communication and Media Research (IKMZ) of the University of Zurich, where I also completed a PhD in communication studies.
 My work focuses on science communication, public opinion, populism, digital media, climate change communication, and survey methodology.
-From March to May 2022, I joined the Department of Life Sciences Communication of the University of Wisconsin—Madison as a visiting scholar.
-From May to August 2023, I was a visiting researcher at the Oxford Internet Institute.
+In 2022 and 2023, I was a visiting researcher at the Department of Life Sciences Communication of the University of Wisconsin—Madison and the Oxford Internet Institute.
+In June 2024, I will join the Digital Media Research Centre of the Queensland University of Technology as a visiting scholar.